Japanese Smoked Salmon Miso Ramen easy recipe at home

 Cuisine: Japanese

-Keyword: miso ramen, miso salmon, salmon
+Keyword: miso ramen, miso salmon, ramen, salmon

 Prep Time: 10 minutes